 Testing 1… 2… 3… Audio Checks

-For the vast majority of meetings, the number one goal is communication.
+For the vast majority of meetings or corporate events, the number one goal is communication.
 It could be letting the organization know the latest sales numbers or it could be an educational opportunity.
 Either way, the message needs to be clearly understood by the majority of your attendees.
 Even events such as receptions, parties, or other more “social” gatherings often have a need for some form of audio, whether it’s just adding a little dinner music, a quick toast to the bride and groom, or a thank you from a sponsor, it’s important to start your audiovisual checklist with the audio required for your event.

 Exactly what needs to be amplified so people can hear it?
 Microphones to speak?
 Music?
 Each one of these needs to be accounted for so that your audiovisual company brings all the necessary equipment.
 No more, no less.